DHTMLX/docs-suite/docs/popup/api/popup_getwidget_method.md

 @signature: {'getWidget(): any;'}

 @returns:
-- param	object      the widget attached to Popup
+The widget attached to Popup.

 @example:
 popup.getWidget();